 In 2013, Lewallen, Pagdilao, and friends set out to make a danceable sound that was slightly dark, but heavily moving.
 They self released 100 hand-made copies of an 8 song demo, with a dvd attached.
 When those sold out, the band hit the road, as a trio, with fellow dark-wave musician, D. Fuzz.
 After a slew of sxsw shows in Austin, and another slew up the west coast, "Verdugo" was released on tape, by Future Force Records.
 They pulled some funds and had the EP cut to vinyl, sold 50 from the merch booth, and haven't seen any since.

-After a New York residency with post-punkers, Dignitary, as well as countless Las Vegas shows, The band began experimenting with synths, darker bass tones, and another west coast tour as a 4-piece.
+After a New York residency with post-punkers, Dignitary, now known as Some Daggers Wear Red, as well as countless Las Vegas shows, The band began experimenting with synths, darker bass tones, and another west coast tour as a 4-piece.
+After a botched release of their EP "Parades" the band reconfigured into it's original form, adding long-time producer Joseph Calleiro to the cast.
+Lyrical content became fueled by the experience as the band put together 10 new tracks mostly based on it.

 The Electric West is Lee Lewallen, Byron Pagdilao, and Joseph Calleiro.